open-phytoliths/FAIR-assessment-data-paper-documentation/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 ##  Acknowledgements
-Thank you also to Historic England and Universitat Pompeu Fabra for supporting the fair Phytoliths project.
+Thank you also to Historic England and Universitat Pompeu Fabra for supporting the FAIR Phytoliths project.